nlueckenhoff/nlueckenhoff.github.io/content/docs/literature/non-fiction/non-fiction.md

 1. **Imitations of Life: A Reader on Film & Television Melodrama** *Landy / 978-0814320655*
 1. **Immense Majesty, The: A History of Rome and the Roman Empire** *Africa / 978-0882958743*
 1. **Infinity of Lists, The** *Eco*
+1. **Inside the House of Money: Top Hedge Fund Traders on Profiting in the Global Markets** *Drobny*
 1. **Introduction to Algorithms, 3rd Edition (The MIT Press)** *Cormen + Leiserson + Rivest + Stein / 978-0262033848*
 1. **Introduction to Computation and Programming Using Python: With Application to Understanding Data, 2nd Edition (The MIT Press)** *Guttag / 978-0262529624*
 1. **Karma of Words, The: Buddhism and the Literary Arts in Medieval Japan** *LaFleur*